finance calculator

 Deep dive

-This I Bond vs CD calculator compares after-tax yields and accounts for the I Bond early redemption penalty to show which option pays more for your holding period.
+This I Bond vs CD calculator compares after‑tax yields and incorporates the I Bond early redemption penalty so you can see which option may pay more for your specific holding period.

 FAQs